 The key thing to remember!

 In his courses Dr David Brown, Steel Construction Institute Associate Director, often reminds his students that "you can't make a steel beam stronger by changing code".
-If a beam deflects by 9mm under a 50kN UDL, it will deflect by 9mm under such a load regardless of the design code used.
+If a beam deflects by 9mm under a 50kN UDL, the same beam will still deflect by 9mm under such a load if a different design code is used.
 If a beam is happy carrying 30kN but collapses when the load is increased to 50kN, changing code won't change this.
 A different code may more accurately model what is happening in a member allowing the design load to be increased whilst maintaining an acceptable factor of safety but beams don't miraculously become stronger because you've adopted new code.
 Introduction to Eurocode 3 video lecture by David Brown here.

 An introduction to the Eurocodes YouTube video (9:54) with Dr Graham Couchman, Steel Construction Institute CEO and Professor Haig Gulvanessian, Chairman of the ICE Eurocode implementation committee.